Omega−7 fatty acid: In cows

 Dairy products are one of the primary sources of dietary omega−7 fatty acids.
 However, the production of omega−7 fatty acids in cows is heavily diet-dependent.
 Specifically, a reduction in the proportion of herbage consumed by a cow is correlated with a significant decrease in the omega−7 fatty acid content of the cow's milk.
 Rumenic and vaccenic acid concentrations declined significantly within one week of removing herbage from the cow's diet, suggesting that modern dairy farming methods may lead to decreases in beneficial fatty acid content of dairy products.

 Algal extraction

 Traditional sources of omega−7 fatty acids such as macadamia nuts have proved expensive on the industrial scale, prompting the discovery of new omega−7 rich sources such as algae.
-Alterations to algal growing conditions such as carbon dioxide or dipotassium phosphate enrichment have been shown to potential bias algal biosynthesis towards lipids.
+Alterations to algal growing conditions such as carbon dioxide or dipotassium phosphate enrichment have been shown to potentially bias algal biosynthesis towards lipids.
 Up to 90% of their dry weight may be harvested as lipids.
 In this process, raw algae is dewatered to yield algal oil.
 Algal oil gets degummed, typically via washing with acid, to removing polar lipids and metals.
 Degummed algal oil is then transesterified and purified to yield a mixture of omega−7 esters and eicosapentaenoic acids, which can be hydrodeoxygenated to form algae jet fuel and algae green diesel, respectively.
 These products are then crystallized and separated to yield the desired omega−7 fatty acid.